verida/documentation/docs/concepts/accounts-and-identity.md

 ## Introduction

-There are lots of DID Methods (see the full list here).
+There are lots of DID Methods [see the full list here](https://www.w3.org/TR/did-spec-registries/#did-methods).
 Unfortunately they all suffer from a variety of different problems that make none of them a suitable base for the next generation of web3 applications.

 Read the article below or watch the technical deep dive to learn about the key problems the Verida DID method solves.